parrt/msds692/notes/sockets.md

 ### IP

-First, we need to talk about the IP protocol, which is really the lowest level abstraction above the hardware (at leased from my point of view).  *Please distinguish IP protocol from ethernet, wireless, or any other physical networking mechanism.* This is a data protocol that sits on top of some physical network.
+First, we need to talk about the IP protocol, which is really the lowest level abstraction above the hardware (at least from my point of view).  *Please distinguish IP protocol from ethernet, wireless, or any other physical networking mechanism.* This is a data protocol that sits on top of some physical network.

 IP is an addressing and fragmentation protocol.
 It breaks all communications into _packets_, chunks of data up to 65536 bytes long.
 Packets are individually _routed_ from source to destination.
 IP is allowed to drop packets; i.e., it is an unreliable protocol.
 There are no acknowledgements and no retransmissions.
 There is no flow-control saying "you're sending data to fast!"